SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Product description

 Product description information is typically in the smart contract.
 In Ethereum cases, these can be obtained by making a few Smart Contract function calls, therefore, the only needed work is to convert them into presentation - usually it means translating to the language user speaks and converting "True" value into a nicely ticked checkbox.
-This serve to introduce the first functionality of TBML: acting as a presentation layer for smart-contracts.
+This serve to introduce the first functionality of Tokenscript: acting as a presentation layer for smart-contracts.

     <attribute-type id="voting-right">
        <name xml:lang="en">Voting right</name>